samiransinha/samiransinha.github.io/_pages/mypublication.md

 <li>Fletcher, W. and Sinha, S. (2026).
 Benchmark of biomarker identification and prognostic modeling methods on diverse censored data. <a href="https://www.biorxiv.org/content/10.64898/2026.03.29.715113v1">MS ID#: BIORXIV/2026/715113</a>,
 <a href="https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0351429">PLOS One</a>
 <br>
+AI generated 5 minutes podcast of this work
 <audio controls>
   <source src="https://samiransinha.github.io/files/research/Pinpointing_Cancer_Biomarkers_in_Noisy_Data.m4a" type="audio/mp4">
   Your browser does not support the audio element.